Buffalo DWI Attorney

 Facing DWI charges in Buffalo?
 Take the first steps to protect your future by scheduling a free consultation with our DWI attorney today!

-Evidence for DWI Conviction
+Evidence for a NY DWI Conviction

 DWI convictions may seem fairly straightforward, but guilt can be difficult to prove.
 In New York, there are five factors that must be considered prior to a DWI charge.
 These five factors will determine if you were intoxicated at the time of your arrest, the severity of your charges, and will also determine if a lawful arrest was made.

 According to the New York Department of Motor Vehicles, intoxication is based on five factors:

 - The amount of food eaten along with the drink(s)